 Is there any other medicine to treat PCOS?

 A medicine which helps the body lower the insulin level is called Metformin.
-It’s particularly helpful in girls who have high levels of insulin, or have pre-diabetes or Type 2 diabetes.
-Some girls are treated with both Metformin and birth control pills at the same time
+It’s particularly helpful in people who have high levels of insulin, or have pre-diabetes or Type 2 diabetes.
+Some people are treated with both Metformin and birth control pills at the same time.

 Ask your health care provider about treating hair growth.
 Only you and your health care provider can decide which treatment is right for you.
 Options may include bleaching, waxing, depilatories, spironolactone (spi-ro-no-lac-tone), electrolysis, and laser treatment.
 Spironolactone is a prescription medicine that can lessen hair growth and make hair lighter and finer.
 However, it can take up to 6-8 months to see an improvement.